ArchCipher/CyberSecurity/Projects-Google-cybersecurity-professional-certificate/14-decryption-cipher.md

 In the OverTheWire: Bandit CTF challenge, I encountered tasks involving both basic and advanced encryption.
 I used the `tr` command to solve a ROT13 decryption task and `openssl s_client -connect localhost:<port`> to interact with SSL/TLS services over SSH.

-This project was my first time using OpenSSL for local file decryption with AES.
-It expanded my understanding of OpenSSL from network-level encryption to file-level symmetric encryption and decryption.
+This project was my first time using OpenSSL for local file decryption with AES-256.
+It expanded my understanding of OpenSSL beyond network-level encryption to include file-level symmetric encryption and decryption.

-The experience highlighted the importance of understanding both simple ciphers like Caesar and modern standards like AES-256 — especially in layered or real-world security challenges.
+The experience highlighted the importance of understanding both simple ciphers like Caesar ciphers and modern standards like AES-256 — especially in layered or real-world security challenges.

 ---